finos/rune-dsl/documentation/documentation.rst

 Enumerations are the mechanism through which controlled values are specified at the attribute level.
 They are the container for the corresponding set of enumeration values.

-As mentioned in the preceding section, with respect to the FpML standard, the schemes which values are specified as part of the standard are represented through enumerations in the CDM, while schemes with no defined values are represented in the CDM as a type ``string``.
-In both cases, the scheme reference associated with the originating element is also associated to the relevant synonym sources, one of the CDM principles being that no originating information should be disregarded.
+As mentioned in the *Attributes* section, the schemes which values are specified as part of an existing standard like FpML are represented through enumerations in the model, while schemes with no defined values are represented as a type ``string``.
+In both cases, the scheme reference associated with the originating element can be added to the relevant synonym source as meta-information, so that no originating information is disregarded.

 Syntax
 """"""